 - a.
-The passing of modules will be specified in the programme-specific requirements as a concurrent requirement for the recognition of the passing of another module, in which case such modules may be taken in a semester prior to, or in the same semester as the module for which it is a concurrent requirement. - b.
-Each module must be passed individually (A-Rule 1.13.3). - c.
-In the column "prerequisites", the indicated terms (assumed learning) have the meanings given below (A-Rule 1.10.1.4): - (40PM): a participation mark of at least 40% in the indicated module is required to register for the module of which it is a requirement; - (40): a module mark of at least 40% in the indicated module is required to register for the module of which it is a requirement; - no figure in brackets: a module mark of at least 50% in the indicated module is required to register for the module of which it is a requirement. - d.
+The passing of modules will be specified in the programme-specific requirements as a concurrent requirement for the accumulation of the passing of another module, in which case such modules may be taken in a semester prior to, or in the same semester as the module for which it is a concurrent requirement. - b.
+Each module must be passed individually (A-Rule 1.12.3).

+- c.
+In the column "prerequisites", the indicated terms (assumed learning) have the meanings given below (A-Rule 1.9.1.4): - (40MM): a module mark of at least 40% in the indicated module is required to register for the module of which it is a requirement; - no figure in brackets: a module mark of at least 50% in the indicated module is required to register for the module of which it is a requirement. - d.
 Except where faculty rules provide otherwise, a student registered for a degree that leads to professional or statutory registration may only register for final year modules after all preceding modules have been passed (A-Rule 2.4).
 Students are referred to the relevant faculty requirements as indicated at the relevant programmes in the yearbook. - e.
-Students registered in certain professional degrees, who failed one module in the third year level that is a prerequisite for continuing with the final fourth year (practical / internship etc.) may apply at the executive dean for an additional assessment opportunity.
+Students registered in certain professional degrees, who failed one module in the third-year level that is a prerequisite for continuing with the final fourth year may apply at the executive dean for an additional assessment opportunity.
 These applications will be evaluated on merit by the school director and programme leader of the relevant programme.
-If the application for an additional assessment opportunity was successful but the student fails the module, the student will not continue with the fourth year level and has to repeat the whole module.
+If the application for an additional assessment opportunity was successful but the student fails the module, the student will not continue with the fourth-year level and must repeat the whole module.
 The application of the student must be endorsed by the Faculty Board and noted on the student record card. - f.
 Passing requirements of relevant linked modules to be endorsed by the Faculty Board.